 In a climate of continuous change, Chicago-Kent's Program in International and Comparative Law addresses the law's global implications and extensive reach.
 Students can learn how to conduct an international business transaction, develop the skills to navigate between different legal regimes, and learn about the legal structures of international institutions and organizations.
-The program offers opportunities to link coursework to externships, foreign law study and projects in nations across the globe.
-Students in the program must successthe student has completed an identified subset of elective courses in the area of specialization.
+The program offers opportunities to link coursework to externships, foreign law study, and projects in nations across ing courses and develop litigation skills by participating in moot court competitions.
+The program encourages scholarship and discourse among academics, practitioners and students with events like the Chicago Intellectual Property Colloquium.
+Students complete 20 credit hours of approved coursework, including courses in patent law, copyright law, and trademark and unfair competition law.